 Urinary incontinence (UI) is the involuntary leakage of urine, which may be caused by aging, disease, post-surgical complications, trauma or other conditions.
-The two most common types of UI are:

 Stress urinary incontinence (SUI) is the involuntary loss of urine without a bladder contraction which occurs when the muscles and tissues around the bladder (eg, pelvic floor, sphincter) become weak or do not work.
 Urine may leak when there is pressure exerted on the bladder through actions such as coughing or sneezing.